 That's a line my friends and I would quote amongst ourselves when surrendering to the grim alcoholic gallows humor of John Huston's adaptation of the "towering" Malcolm Lowery novel (which I've never been able to get more than 5-8 pages into) about the last day in the life of a British consul in Mexico in the 1930s.
 After a late night screening on my blurry VHS dupe, we'd talk for days in Albert Finney's eloquent slur, digging that our mirth was rooted in violently escalating alcoholism, a black humor joke where we too were the punch line.
-And we wouldn't have it any other way, baby, neither would Albert Finney, who regularly reaches out for the shimmering Jacquelyn Bisset as his ex-wife who comes back from Europe wanting another chance, like she's a mirage of longing (like Susan Strasberg in THE TRIP), and then shrugging her off like the last temptation of a booze-crucified saint before resuming his wide-eyed stare into the awful abyss.
+We wouldn't have it any other way.
+Neither would Finney, who regularly reaches out for the shimmering Jacquelyn Bisset as the ex-wife who drifts in like she's a mirage conjured from his wracked longing (like Susan Strasberg in THE TRIP), before shrugging her off like just another hallucination, the last temptation of a booze-crucified saint, before resuming his wide-eyed stare into the abyss.

-His brother Hugh ( has been taking care of Finney in his darkest hours, giving him strychnine to taper off with and listening to his endless impersonations of pirates, but he's also very creepy and laden with suspicious agendas, ala Bruce Dern from THE TRIP (if Dern was after Strasberg instead of Fonda).
-There's no acid in the film (though surely that would be good to "shober up with" as well) but I assure you that being drunk for days on end will get you pretty much to the same place (even if it kills you faster) and this movie has the same ability to transcend the life/death dichotomy and point towards the terrifying ambiguity of the real.
+His brother Hugh has been taking care of Finney in his darkest hours, giving him strychnine to taper off with (good grief!) and listening to his endless impersonations of pirates, but he's also very creepy and laden with suspicious agendas ala Bruce Dern from THE TRIP (if Dern was after Strasberg instead of Fonda).
+There's no acid in the film (though surely that would be good to "shober up with" as well) but I assure you that being drunk for days on end will get you pretty much to the same psychedelic place (even if it kills you faster and you remember even less of your genius thoughts) and this movie has the same ability to transcend the life/death dichotomy and point towards the terrifying ambiguity of the real.

-Finney's slur is much more decipherable under some sort of influence, but there's little that can help with Huston's constant visual metaphor as he cuts from El Dia de la Muerte skeletons to Finney's "skull eye socket" sunglasses and white tuxedo.
+Finney's slur is much more decipherable when heard under some sort of influence, but there's little that can help with Huston's constant visual metaphor as he cuts from El Dia de la Muerte skeletons to Finney's "skull eye socket" sunglasses and white tuxedo.
 The comparison never quite gels, and it seems to drive Huston crazy (it's because Finney's not thin enough, perhaps).
-But that's the problem: on the superbly rendered new Criterion DVD these allusions are glaringly obvious, the scream subtlety, if you will.
-On the muddy VHS tape I had (old and heavy and faded) the tracking was bad and the image blurred to an extent that Finney in his many close-ups seemed to be always dissolving into wormy abstraction - a perfect symbol for the characters' own unstoppable deterioration.
+But that's the problem: on the superbly rendered new Criterion DVD these allusions are glaringly obvious; they scream with subtlety.
+On the muddy VHS tape I had (old and heavy and faded) the tracking was bad and the image was so blurred that Finney in his many close-ups seemed to be always dissolving into wormy, mismatched horizontal lines of Gerhard Richter-style abstraction - a perfect symbol for the characters' own unstoppable slow drip deterioration.

-The Criterion DVD restores the film's sense of period piece over-craftsmanship, making every scene packed with prettiness, no matter who's throwing up, showing that even the great John Huston can make the mistake of assuming that just by filling a drunkalog with polished old cars and conniving Nazi sympathizers in tuxedos the story will add up to anything that might qualify as "sweeping" or "romantic."
-The video cover (pictured at left) hints that Bisset's infidelity with Hugh (reflected in Finney's skull socket shades) is the wound for which booze is the cure, but really the whole film is a kind of remorseful drunkard rationalizing, which makes sense considering Huston's own legendary propensity for indulgence... and Lowry's of course.
+The Criterion DVD of course loses that blur, and reveals Huston's sense of period piece over-craftsmanship.
+Every scene is packed with prettiness now, no matter who's throwing up, an indication that even the great John Huston can make the mistake of assuming that just by filling a drunkalog with polished old cars and conniving Nazi sympathizers in tuxedos the story will add up to anything that might qualify as "sweeping" or "romantic."
+The video cover (pictured lower left) hints that Bisset's infidelity with Hugh (reflected in Finney's skull socket shades) is triggering some kind of cold blooded vengeance, rather than just the alleged wound for which booze is the cure.
+It's not even remotely true, but really the whole film is a kind of remorseful drunkard rationalizing, which makes sense considering Huston's own legendary propensity for indulgence... and Lowry's of course.
 Now that boy could take a drink or two!

-But there's some moments when things really get properly weird, like the entrance of a dwarf whoremaster (played by a Mexican actor named Rene Ruiz (I think he was a regular villain on WILD WILD WEST); or Finney's monologue about halfway through, when staring off into the abyss as Bisset and his younger brother Hugh (with whom she had an affair -which led to the beginning of his bender) try to reason with him, trying to urge him to get help.
+But there's some moments when things really get properly weird, like the entrance of a dwarf whoremaster (Rene Ruiz).
+I think he was a regular villain on WILD WILD WEST, which gives his obscene gestures a traumatic association with hazy childhood (like if you saw Gilligan making lewd tongue gestures at Ginger).
+And Finney has a groovy strange monologue about halfway in: staring off into the abyss as Bisset and Hugh (with whom she had an affair -which led to the beginning of his bender - allegedly - great excuse, but it doesn't happen within the film, so the art at left is false advertising) try to reason with him, trying to urge him to get help.